cdunn2001/hw/doc/kes-paws-rest-api.md

 All filenames shall be specified using proper URL syntax.
 For the immediate design, the following URLs shall be supported.

  * ``file:/path0/path1/path2`` or ``file://host/path0/path1/path2``
    These get translated to ``/path0/part1/path2`` etc on the command lines.
-For the purpose of pa-ws, `host` can be either `rt` or `icc`.
-Because data files on the nrt are managed by pa-ws, URLS of the form file://nrt0/etc/etc are discouraged.
+Note that this URL format should *only* be used for files that are not managed by pa-ws in the `/storages` endpoint.
+Examples include some static configuration files (for example `file:/etc/pacbio/pa-common.json`) or files that are accessed via NFS on other host.
+Practically speaking for input and output data files, `host` might be `rt` or `icc` (example `file://icc/data/icc/pa/m1234/m1234.trc.h5` for trace file output), but `nrt` is most likely a mistake.
+This is because data files on the `nrt` should be managed by the `/storages` endpoints.

  * http://pawshost/storages/m123456/files/file0

+   The `files` is a keyword that means to access the actual file named `file0` in the storage partition.
 This gets translated to a local file by concantenating the value of ``/storages/m123456/linuxPath`` with ``filename``.
 For example, if the m123456 storage object is on ``/data/pa/tmp.fab73c90``, then the URL is translated to ``/data/pa/tmp.fab73c90/file0``.

  * http://pawshost/storages/m123456/files/path0/filename

+   The `files` is a keyword that means to access the actual file named `file0` in the storage partition.
 This gets translated to a local file by concantenating the value of ``/storages/m123456/linuxPath`` with ``filename``.
 For example, if the m123456 storage object is on ``/data/pa/tmp.fab73c90``, then the URL is translated to ``/data/pa/tmp.fab73c90/path0/file0``.

 If the protocol is left off, then the protocol is assumed to be `file:`.